 - Aging – unpaid invoices will display the number of days past due directly below the invoice type

 - Invoice Origination

-- Recurring Invoice – invoices that happen on a recurring basis will be labeled as such
+- Recurring Invoice – invoices that happen repeatedly will be labeled as such

-- Sales Order Invoice – this label indicates the invoice was created in a Sales Order
+- Sales Order Invoice – this label indicates someone created the invoice in a Sales Order

 Clicking the Scan Items button activates the handheld scanner if it is attached.
 Typically used in retail or point-of-sale situations, this adds parts to the invoice by scanning the barcode on the item.

 When the scanner is in capture mode, the button will change to SCANNING.
 To exit scanning mode, click the button to return it to the Scan Items state.

 Note: The barcode must be added to the Item Detail for the scanning function to work properly.

 Click the + New Items button to create a new, blank invoice.
 This is typically done for a standalone invoice.
 Generally, invoices are created in the Sales Order, Project, or Work Order modules.